David Whatley: Simutronics

 A passionate gamer, in 1987, at the age of 20, he co-founded Simutronics with Tom and Susan Zelinski, and ran the company from his bedroom in his parents' home.
 Whatley was president, CEO, and chairman of the board.

-The company grew rapidly to the point of grossing $5 million per year, and made the Inc. 500 list in 1999 as one of the fastest-growing companies in the country, with offices in Missouri and Maryland.
-Simutronics had approximately 50 full-time employees, and 500 contractors and volunteers.
+The company grew rapidly to the point of grossing $5 million per year, and made the Inc. 500 list in 1999.

 Business relationships were developed with every major online service available at the time, including General Electric's GEnie to America Online, Prodigy, and CompuServe.
 Other partners have included Time Warner, Sony, and Universal Studios.

 Simutronics games were the #1 third-party content on America Online, breaking industry records with 2 million user hours per month.
 Simutronics' flagship product GemStone is the longest-running product line of its type in the world, with customers who have been with the company since 1988.
 Whatley innovated the concept of online 3D action games, developing the CyberStrike 3D multiplayer game in 1993.
 The first of its type, it caused Computer Gaming World magazine to create the new category of "Online Game of the Year" so it could be awarded to CyberStrike.

 In 2007, Inc. magazine again cited Simutronics, this time as one of the 5000 fastest growing companies of the year.

 In 2010, Whatley announced that Simutronics would reorganize into two companies, Simutronics Games and HeroEngine, with Whatley taking over the role as president of Simutronics Games, and Neil Harris as president of HeroEngine.